ganindu7/deepnotes/topics/Code/pytorch_walkthrough.md

 4. Output Formulation: Finally, we formulate the output of our network, which could be a classification label, a regression value, or any other desired prediction.

 It's important to note that the nonlinearities between layers play a crucial role in preventing purely aesthetic transformations that offer no substantial change.
-These nonlinearities discourage the network from simply combining multiple linear transformations into a single operation.
+These nonlinearities discourage the network from having multiple redundant layers, where combining the transformations in those layers would be mathematically equivalent to a single matrix operation requiring only a single set of learnable parameters.

-As we progress further, we will explore more intriguing concepts, such as networks with jump interconnects.
+As we progress further, we will explore more intriguing concepts, such as networks with jump interconnects where layers are not connected in a strict linear progression.

 ### Data
 PyTorch has two primitives to work with data, these are: